-Edited for digital presentation by Nicole Ashton and Heidi Scott
+Digitized by the Colorado State University Library in 2022.
+Edited for digital presentation in 2004 by Nicole Ashton and Heidi Scott.

 In Textual Dynamics of the Profession, 15 essays examine the effects of texts on professional practices in academic, scientific, and business settings.
 Editors Charles Bazerman and James Paradis characterize "textual dynamics" as an interaction in which professional texts and discourses are constructed by, and in turn construct, social practices.
 Lauded for its contribution to the field of rhetoric and composition, this landmark collection offers essays that make a significant contribution to the scholarship of professional discourse practices.